Hashim-stack/ai-gesture-flappy-bird/README.md

 - Deploy using Streamlit/Web

 ---

+## 🤝 Contributing

+Pull requests are welcome!
+For major changes, open an issue first.

+---

+## 📜 License

+This project is open-source and available under the MIT License.

+---

 ## 👨‍💻 Author
 **Hashim**
 If you liked this project, give it a ⭐ on GitHub!